tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

  @@tailwind screens;
 ```

+---

 ## @@apply

-Use `@@apply` to mix-in the contents of existing classes into your custom CSS.
+Use `@@apply` to inline any existing utility classes into your own custom CSS.

-This is extremely useful when you find a common utility pattern in your HTML that you'd like to extract to a new component.
+This is useful when you find a common utility pattern in your HTML that you'd like to extract to a new component.

 ```css
 .btn {